django-salesforce/django-salesforce/README.rst

    Consequently, the setting ``managed = True`` is related only to an alternate non SFDC database configured by ``SALESFORCE_DB_ALIAS``.)

+   There is probably no reason to collect old migrations of an application that uses only SalesforceModel and all data are stored only in Salesforce.
+   Such old migrations can be easily deleted a new initial migration can be created again if it would be necessary for offline tests and if that migrations directory seems big and obsoleted.

 -  **Exceptions** - Custom exceptions instead of standard Django database exceptions are raised by Django-Salesforce to get more useful information.
    General exceptions are ``SalesforceError`` or a more general custom